THE FLEET

 Models

-In total 17 TU-144 were built between 1965 and 1984.
-The first TU-144 was the prototype model and she was built in the Tupolev Bureau in Zhukovsky.
+In total 17 Tu-144 were built between 1965 and 1984.
+The first Tu-144 was the prototype model, she was built in MMZ “Opyt” plant near Moscow and was assembled in the Tupolev facilities in Zhukovsky.

-The first production aircraft was presented in the Paris Air Show but suffered an accident while she was doing a flight of demonstration.
-A hard manoeuvre after a deep dive was the reason that the plane broke out and crashed, killing all six on board and eight on the ground.
+This new model, the Tu-144S, was presented in the Paris Air Show in 1973 where she suffered an accident while she was performing a demonstration flight.
+A hard manoeuvre after a deep dive made the plane broke out and crashed, killing all six on board and eight on the ground.

-TU-144 equipped with NK-144A engines could reach Mach 2.2 but she could not support it without the afterburner, this produces a high consumption of fuel that reduces her operational range.
-The new model "004D" equipped with RD-36-51A engines, more powerful and efficient, was developed to solve this problem but a new accident happened in 1978 marked the end of the passengers' service.
-The production continued until 1984 but the regular service never was restored.
+Tu-144 equipped with NK-144A engines could reach Mach 2.2 but she was not able to keep it without the afterburner, this produces a high consumption of fuel that reduces her operational range.
+The new model “004D” equipped with RD-36-51A engines, more powerful and efficient, was developed to solve this problem but a new accident happened in 1978 marked the end of the passengers' service.
+The production continued until 1984 but the regular service was never restored.

-Aeroflot operated all the TU-144 but only 3 did regular flights between Moscow and Alma-Ata, completing a whole of 102 flights between 1975 and 1978.
-In the 80's two aircrafts were used in several scientific experiments and in 1993 one of the last TU-144D built was taken out of storage and used as testbed on a join program between Tupolev, NASA and others US firms.
+Aeroflot operated all the Tu-144 but only 3 did regular flights between Moscow and Alma-Ata, completing a whole of 102 flights between 1975 and 1978.
+In the 80's two aircraft were used in several scientific experiments and in 1993 one of the last Tu-144D built was taken out of storage and used as testbed on a join program between Tupolev, NASA and several Americans companies.
 She made a total of 27 flights between 1996 and 1999.
-In this year the program was cancelled and all are now out of flight status.
+In that year the program was cancelled and since then all Tu-144 are out of flight status.

-The prototype and the pre-production plane were scrapped, as well as four more aircrafts.
-Two planes were lost in both accidents, (Paris 1973, Yegoryevsk 1978) and 5 are preserved in different museums in Russia and Germany.
-In the Voronezh Aircraft Factory (VASO), where they were built, probably remains 2 units (one incomplete) and the other 2 remaining ones are in the Tupolev's facilities at Zhukovsky.
+The prototype and four pre-production planes were scrapped, as well as one of the “004D” model.
+Two planes were lost in both accidents, (Paris 1973 and Yegoryevsk 1978) and five are preserved in different museums in Russia and Germany.
+In the Voronezh Aircraft Factory (VASO), where they were built, two units were stored (one incomplete) that probably were later scrapped and the other two remaining ones are in the Tupolev's facilities at Zhukovsky.